ccwang002/ccwang002.github.io/content/blogs/2017-08/0810_snakemake.md

     quant_all_samples
 ```

 Note that since we change the container image, we have to make sure the version of Snakemake in the Docker image and the machine starting the pipeline matches.
 An easy way to ensure that the versions are matched is to start the workflow inside the same Docker image.

 To connect the Kubernete cluster inside Docker, we need to pass kubectl's config file as well, which is at `~/.kube/config`.
-So the full command will become
+So the full command becomes:

 ```bash
 sudo docker run -t -i                           \